ORM-like behaviour with `db.Record`, `db.Store` and hooks

 upper/db

-provides two complementary interfaces that can help you modelling
+provides two complementary interfaces that can help you model apps

-is a interface that can be satisfied by structs that are meant to
+is an interface that can be satisfied by structs that represent single

 type Record interface {